Prologue - Chapter 4

 Drinking the remaining milk straight from the bowl in the way that made her mother snap at her about manners, Mia rinsed it in the sink, snatched her pop tarts, and hurried back to her room.

 Hanging on the door was a sign that said “Zombie Test Facility, Keep Out!
 Authorized Personnel Only Beyond This Point”.
 Opening the door, she grabbed her backpack and shoes from where she typically left them at the bottom of the stairs, and snatched her jacket from the closet opposite the door.
 Trying to juggle everything, she made her way back to the living room and dropped onto the couch to put her shoes on.

 Finishing off her pop tarts, she zipped up her jacket, and slung her backpack over her shoulder, stumbling a bit under the weight of it.
 Sighing, she stepped out the door, locking it behind her with her key.
 Another boring day in the life of a social outcast awaited.
 Joy.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, sevynwarrWrite a Review